-On the death of the transferor (or on the death of the second spouse to die in the case of a JPT) the assets of the trust transfer to the beneficiaries according to the provisions of the trust deed and do not form part of the deceased’s estate.
-Thus, AET and JPT trusts are often described as ‘will substitutes’.
+On the death of the transferor (or on the death of the second spouse in the case of a JPT) the assets of the trust transfer to the beneficiaries according to the provisions of the trust deed and do not form part of the deceased’s estate.
+Thus, an AET and JPT are often described as ‘will substitutes’.

-AET and JPT trusts are private.
+AET and JPTs are private.
 In contrast to a will, which is provided to all beneficiaries during estate administration and is available to view by the general public; a trust deed remains a private document.

-Protection of assets, while not guaranteed, is increased by use of an AET or JPT trust.
+Protection of assets, while not guaranteed, is increased by use of an AET or JPT.

 It is not uncommon for a family member or common-law partner to make a claim under the Wills Variation Act in BC, if they feel they deserve more than they are bequeathed under a will.
 Although not always successful, a claim made will result in legal fees and will delay the administration of an Estate.

-Professional fees will be incurred to structure the AET trust and draft the trust deed at the time of settlement, and annual fees will be incurred for preparation of a trust tax filing.
+Professional fees will be incurred to structure the AET or JPT and draft the trust deed at the time of settlement, and annual fees will be incurred for preparation of a trust tax filing.

 To ensure the assets are properly recognized as assets of the trust and not the estate, title must be transferred.
 This is not only an inconvenience, but in the case of real property, land transfer tax may be applicable.

-With an alter ego trust, there is a loss of flexibility and control over assets; a Will is easier to change than a trust deed.
+With an AET or JPT, there is a loss of flexibility and control over assets; a Will is easier to change than a trust deed.

-Please contact Holly Castle of the Manning Elliott Tax Team if you have any questions about alter ego trusts or joint partner trusts, or for assistance with your estate planning needs.
+Please contact a member of the Manning Elliott Tax Team if you have any questions about alter ego trusts or joint partner trusts, or for assistance with your estate planning needs.

 The above content is believed to be accurate as of the date of posting.
 Tax laws are complex and are subject to frequent changes.
 Professional advice should be sought before implementing any tax planning.
 Manning Elliott LLP cannot accept any liability for the tax consequences that may result from acting based on the information contained therein.